DFE-Digital/get-into-teaching-api/docs/crm_upsert_specs/OperationsControllerBackfillApplyCandidatesFromIds.md

 ## Proposed changes
 - Can we return 403 status code when the backfill is already taking please?
 Rather than 400.
+- Please use the v1.4 version of the Apply api.
+I think this is using v1.2 right now.
+The v1.4 spec is here https://www.apply-for-teacher-training.service.gov.uk/candidate-api